-Impact of medium significance is also envisaged due to laying of HDD gas pipeline on due to generation & disposal of 260 m3 of drill cuttings & drilling mud pose risk to the health and safety of human being and animals, threat to the ecology and may impact the water and soil quality if not stored properly and disposed in an environmentally sound manner as per the prevalent regulations.
+Generation & disposal of 260 m of drill cuttings & drilling mud pose risk to the health and safety of human being and animals, threat to the ecology and may impact the water and soil quality if not stored properly and disposed in an environmentally sound manner as per the prevalent regulations.
 The drilling mud also acts as quick and pose potential risks to the safety of human being and animals if disposed indiscriminately.
 The drill cuttings and drilling mud would be disposed though authorised third-party agency.

-- The drilling mud & drill cuttings would be stored in a designated area with paving and secondary containment like dyke to obliterate chances of soil, surface and groundwater contamination due to seepage & surface run-off. - In order to alert the working personnel and community from the quicksand properties of bentonite, the storage area of drilling mud & drill cuttings would have proper signages and the entry would be restricted except those deputed to work in the area and shall be adequately barricaded under proper security monitor.
+- Storage of drilling mud & drill cuttings in a designated area with paving and secondary containment like dyke to obliterate chances of soil, surface and groundwater contamination due to seepage & surface run-off. - Putting up of adequate barricaded under proper security monitor and signages in the storage area of drilling mud & drill cuttings to alert the working personnel and community from the quicksand properties of bentonite - Restricted access to the storage area of drilling mud & drill cuttings except authorised personnel deputed to work in the area